THE BACK STORY

 #4 What about food?

 The same philosophy trickles into what we eat.
 We try our best to stick to a healthy, minimal diet and our favorite recipe blog is The Minimalist Baker.
-For us, Michael stops at the grocery store almost every day on the way home from work and buys only what we need for dinner and the next day’s breakfast and lunch and we don’t go to the store again until we’ve eaten every last leftover, oatmeal piece, or half-eaten apple.
+For us, Michael stops at the grocery store almost every day on the way home from work and buys only what we need for dinner and the next day’s breakfast and lunch and we don’t go to the store again until we’ve eaten every last leftover, oatmeal morsel, or half-eaten apple.

-We don’t find that buying bulk would save us money even as a large family, because we would just end up eating the bulk of it within a few days and running out to the store regularly anyways to get things we run out of.
+We don’t find that buying bulk would save us money even as a large family, because we would just end up eating the bulk of it within a few days and running out to the store regularly anyways to get staples we run out of.
 Now, I’m sure we could ration it and control it, but it would just be taking up space and more energy and time to manage it ahead of consuming it.

 I applaud those of you who can mentally prepare and list items you need a week ahead of time and meal prep and organize it and use it as you need it.
 I tried it, and simply just don’t have the mental capacity for it, so a minimalist approach it is for me (Or I should say my husband, since I’m a pretty terrible cook)!
 Which by the way that is also considered minimalist so kudos to you.